 However, when I woke up and began thinking about this I quickly dismissed it because of many issues that just didn’t line up for me.
 The timing was wrong with it predating the Babylonian destruction by around 120 years.
 The location was wrong, because it was way too far north in Assyrian territory, and not down by the delta where most believe Babylon was.
 And most of all, it seemed impossible that Israel would have reliefs of animals that seemed so idolatrous to me in the temple compound.
 However, there were scriptures from Ezekiel and Isaiah in my mind from the visionary dream, which later in the day I decided to look up.

 One after another, as I read the scriptures that talked about the temple, I was blown away.
 They matched NEARLY PERFECTLY with what I learned in the dream.
 But even then, I just could not get past the stumbling blocks of the location and date.
 However, as I continued to research on the source for the dates of this site, as well as the Assyrian king names I began to see how they could be misidentified and misdated.
-The most significant of these being that nearly all reliable historical records point to the fact that it was Babylon that conquered Egypt, NOT Assyria.
-I still haven’t worked out the details, but it appears to me that Nebuchadnezzar II (or the head of his dynasty), conquered these Assyrian cities and made them his northern capital (with a secondary capital down near the traditional sites near the Delta).
-But this is why archaeologist have not found Nebuchadnezzar’s Babylonian garden tower, palace or evidence of him conquering Egypt.
-Because they have misattributed all that to Assyrian kings.
+The most significant of these being the idea shown below of Nebuchadnezzar’s Babylonian Hanging Gardens actually being the Assyrian city of Nineveh.
+I still haven’t worked out the details, but it appears possible that Nebuchadnezzar II (or an earlier of his dynasty), conquered these Assyrian cities and made them his northern capital (with a secondary capital down near the traditional sites near the Delta).
+And that this could be why archaeologist have not found Nebuchadnezzar’s Babylonian garden tower, palace or evidence of him conquering Egypt or Jerusalem or much evidence for the Jedeo-Babylonian captivity.
+Because they have misattributed the Babylonian evidence to Assyrian kings.
+Below is a ‘work in progress’ article on the results of my research stemming from my dream.

 Has the artwork of Solomon’s temple been lost in plain sight for 200 years?
 The artwork at the top of the page comes from the archaeological site of Dur-Sharrukin near the village of Khorsabad in northern Iraq.